pusher/pusher-websocket-java/README.md

 ### Deploy

+    mvn deploy

+This command does two things:

-The library is deployed to a Maven repository in a github branch.
+1. The library is deployed to a Maven repository in a github branch.
 For more information see: <http://stackoverflow.com/a/14013645/39904>
+2. Generated JavaDocs are deployed to <http://leggetter.github.com/pusher-java-client/>.
+For more information see: <https://github.com/github/maven-plugins>